Pau1fitz/react-interview/readme.md

 Below is a list of common React interview questions.

+#### How does React work?
+React creates a virtual DOM.
+When state changes in a component it firstly runs a "diffing" algorithm, which identifies what has changed in the DOM.
+The second step is reconciliation, where it updates the DOM with the results of diff.

 #### What are the advantages of using React?
 - It is easy to know how a component is rendered, you just need to look at the render function.
 - JSX makes it easy to read the code of your components.
 It is also really easy to see the layout, or how components are plugged/combined with each other.